pkboom/simple-docker/docker-node/readme.md

 # We can run multiple containers with different host ports mapped.

 docker run -it -p 3000:3000 --rm simple-docker:latest
 # Run a command, and delete the created container after exit.
-Great for one off commands
+Great for one-off commands

 docker container start <container-id>
 # Start <container-id>.
 You start the container that was already created.